 The long overdue Single European Sky is an excellent example.
-It would eliminate unnecessary detours – 0,8 till 1,6 tons of CO₂ could be saved.
-For Lufthansa, that would be 1 till 1,8 million tons less CO₂.
+It would eliminate unnecessary detours – between 0.8 and 1.6 tonnes of CO2 per flight could be saved.
+For Luftansa, that would be between 1 and 1.8 million tonnes less CO2 each year.

 For more than 10 years, every Lufthansa passenger has been able to fly CO2-neutrally.

 The Lufthansa Group cooperates with the Swiss non-profit foundation „myclimate“ and the „ClimateAustria“ initiative.
 Based on the jet fuel consumption of their flight, passengers can support projects that demonstrably reduce CO2 emissions.

 The Lufthansa Group is a global aviation group with a total of more than 550 subsidiaries and equity investments.

 Corporate responsibility, that is to say sustainable and responsible entrepreneurial practice, is an integral part of our corporate strategy.
 It means that we are committed to creating added value for our customers, employees and investors and to meeting our responsibilities toward the environment and society.